 The most common bone fracture in the United States is called a Colles’ fracture, and it involves the radius – the largest of the two forearm bones.
 Often known simply as a broken wrist, these injuries represent 10% of all bone injuries annually.
 The worst Colles’ fractures may see bones broken in multiple locations or sticking out of the skin.
 Surgery is only rarely necessary, but the healing process is long and requires immobilization, meaning the injured arm is unusable for the duration of the time to heal.

 Because they are so small, finger bones are easier to break than other parts of the body.
 Despite their size, they are also severe injuries that can put a hand out of commission for months at a time.
 Depending on the severity of the fracture, a finger injury may require a splint for up to three weeks.

 Complications and Compensation for Falling on Hands

 Injuries to the hands, wrists or fingers often require months of rest and recovery.
 Depending on the injured party’s circumstances, this may mean a short-term loss of wages and income.
 If the injury occurred in the workplace, it may be possible to receive workers’ compensation for the fracture, depending on the circumstances that led to the fall.

 Regardless of the situation, a hand injury – though small in size – has huge implications.
 Complications from injuries to small bones, such as scaphoid fractures, often occur during the healing process.
 Small bones do not heal as easily as larger ones, and this may result in longer recovery time or even require surgery.
-If your fall occurred because of someone else’s negligence, contact an Orange County personal injury lawyer to see how they can help you get compensation for your hand or wrist injury.
+If your fall occurred because of someone else’s negligence, contact a Riverside accident lawyer to see how they can help you get compensation for your hand or wrist injury.